qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

 Although gRPC is a fast protocol, it still comes with some computational overhead, especially in managed/interpreted languages like JavaScript.
 Go seems to be fast enough to saturate a gigabit line, which covers most requirements.
-For very large requirements however (10Gbps line or faster), you will need to build your connector using C/C++.
+For large requirements however (10Gbps line or faster), you will need to build your connector using C/C++.